Extremes of $\gamma$-reflected Gaussian process with stationary increments

 {Krzysztof D\c{e}bicki, Mathematical Institute, University of Wroc\l aw, pl.
 Grunwaldzki 2/4, 50-384 Wroc\l aw, Poland}

-{\bf Abstract:} For a given centered Gaussian process with stationary increments $\{X(t), t\geq 0\}$ and $c>0$, let
+{\bf Abstract:} For a given centered Gaussian process with stationary increments $X(t), t\geq 0$ and $c>0$, let

 denote the $\gamma$-reflected process, where $\gamma\in (0,1)$.
-This process is introduced in the context of risk theory to model surplus process that include tax payments of loss-carry forward type.
-In this contribution we derive asymptotic approximations of both the ruin probability and the joint distribution of first and last passage times given that ruin occurs.
-We apply our findings to the cases with $X$ being the multiplex fractional Brownian motion and the integrated Gaussian processes.
-As a by-product we derive an extension of Piterbarg inequality \KD{for} threshold-dependent random fields.\\
+This process is important for both queueing and risk theory.
+In this contribution we are concerned with the asymptotics, as $u \to \IF$, of

+Moreover, we investigate the approximations of first and last passage times for given large threshold $u$.
+We apply our findings to the cases with $X$ being the multiplex fractional Brownian motion and the Gaussian integrated process.
+As a by-product we derive an extension of Piterbarg inequality for threshold-dependent random fields.\\